samaradw/pin7/README.md

 <header>

-# 📌 Pinning Important Discussions & Replies
+# 📌 Pinning threads & responses

 _Learn how to organize and highlight valuable conversations in GitHub Discussions._